 Stunning news today as it was revealed that Anthony Joshua & Tyson Fury agree to a two-fight deal.

-The news fight fans have been waiting for has finally arrived, Matchroom promoter Eddie Hearn has confirmed that Anthony Joshua & Tyson Fury agree two-fight deal.
-While no contracts have officially been signed, both fighters have agreed the terms to face each other next year, which in itself is big news.
+The news fight fans have been waiting for has finally arrived, Matchroom promoter Eddie Hearn has confirmed that Anthony Joshua & Tyson Fury agree a two-fight deal.
+While no contracts have officially been signed, both fighters have agreed on the terms to face each other next year, which in itself is big news.

 The pair currently hold all the world heavyweight titles between them, with Anthony Joshua holding IBF, WBA and WBO heavyweight titles while Tyson Fury holds the WBC & Ring heavyweight titles.
 Both fighters have other commitments before the two can face each other in a unification title fight and providing both fighters come through tests unscathed, the boxing world will be set to see one of the biggest heavyweight title fights in British boxing history.

 There is much wrangling to be done before the most anticipated fight in the history of boxing is even close to getting it over the line, but the main thing is both fighter have agreed the terms to face each other which is huge progress.